The New Leader

 The New Leader (1924–2010) was an American political and cultural magazine.

 History

 The New Leader began in 1924 under a group of figures associated with the Socialist Party of America, such as Eugene V. Debs and Norman Thomas.
 It was published in New York City by the American Labor Conference on International Affairs.
 Its orientation was liberal and anti-communist.
 The Tamiment Institute was its primary supporter.

-Its overall politics shifted in its second decade: Under Levitas's editorship, during years when the much-higher-circulation Nation and New Republic often ran acrobatic apologies for Stalin, the New Leader became a bi-weekly platform for what was then known as liberal anti-Communism.